What is “Indian Summer” or “Second Summer”?

-To be a true Indian summer, the following generally agreed upon criteria must be met:
+To be a true Second Summer, the following generally agreed upon criteria must be met:

 - Temperatures must be above 70 degrees Fahrenheit for a period of at least seven days or more after the fall equinox.

-- In the Northeastern U.S. and Canada, the heatwave must occur after the first frost.
+- The heatwave must occur after the first frost.

-If you find yourself in the midst of Indian summer, take advantage of it!
+If you find yourself in the midst of a “second summer,” take advantage of it!
 Finish that last little bit of yard work, take the boat out one more time, or have a picnic in the park.
 Soak in the sunshine because winter will not be far behind.

 This article was published by the staff at Farmers' Almanac.
 Do you have a question or an idea for an article?
 Contact us!